IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-editing.md

 # {Platform} {ComponentTitle} Row Editing

-The {ProductName} Row Editing feature in {Platform} {ComponentTitle} allows editing data directly within the `{ComponentTitle}`.
+The {ProductName} Row Editing feature in {Platform} {ComponentTitle} allows editing data directly within the `{ComponentName}`.
 On top of this convenient way to manipulate data, there’s a powerful API for full CRUD operations.
 You can perform grid row editing by clicking on a row and pressing **Enter key**.
 Another quick way is to double click with the mouse on the row that needs to be modified.

 ## {Platform} {ComponentTitle} Row Editing Example